-Once structured dunning is in place, you can move on to implementing dispute management processes.
-This will allow you to look into issues customers have raised with invoices and processes.
-This stage requires some collaboration with other departments within your business to get to the core of the customer’s problems.
+Once structured dunning is in place, you can implement dispute management processes.
+This allows you to look into issues customers have raised with invoices and processes.
 The sooner you resolve a dispute, the sooner you can get back to chasing payments.
-By adding this step to your existing dunning strategy, you will see a reduction in overdue balances and an improvement in your cashflow.
-You solve customer disputes faster and your invoices do not go unpaid for long periods of time.
+This step will reduce overdue balances and improve your cashflow.
+On top of that, you solve customer disputes faster which will result in better relationships with your customers.

-With an established dunning process, it is possible to use information gained on customers’ payment habits and feed them into other processes within credit management, such as the Order to Cash chain.
-External data gathered through credit management can be used to determine whether customers are high or low risk.
-This information influences how you approach your customers.
-For example, the knowledge that a customer regularly avoids making payments can inform decisions on whether to release an order to them.
-Additionally, this data helps segment customers into homogenous groups, in turn determining other aspects such as payment terms or discounts.
-This information feeds back into the dunning strategy to determine when chasing for payment begins.
+Customer engagement is increasingly important.
+With a structured dunning process, you can utilise vital information for specific customers and can address them accordingly.
+For example, the knowledge that a customer regularly avoids making payments can influence the decision on whether to release an order to them.
+Additionally, this data helps segment customers into homogenous groups, in turn determining other aspects such as personalised payment terms or extra discounts.

 CreditManager for your dunning strategy